“Primum non nocere” – First, do no harm.

 A growth through acquisition story that reached $175 billion in market capitalization.
 Management inflated results by capitalizing expenses and calling them assets, overstating income by as much as $3 billion in 2001.
 When it collapsed, the CEO and CFO went to jail, its auditor Arthur Andersen was destroyed, and along with Enron, led to the passage of the Sarbanes-Oxley regulation.

 I’m proud to say that while at A.G.
 Edwards, I worked with the first analyst to downgrade Enron from a Buy to a Hold (yes, there was a point in time at which all of Wall Street had it rated Buy).
 A few months later, that same analyst then became the first analyst to downgrade Enron from Hold to Sell.
-The vociferous attack he received from Jeffery Skilling (the CFO who would eventually go to jail) and that analyst’s simple methodology of not considering income as real until it was converted into cash, inspired and guided me through every Sell rating and management attack that followed for over 20 years of my career.
+The vociferous attack he received from Jeffery Skilling (the CFO who would eventually go to jail) and that analyst’s simple methodology of not considering income as real until it was converted into cash, inspired and guided me through every ‘Sell’ rating and management attack that followed for over 2 decades of my career.

 A great airline!
 The first time I was in a plane, it was a TWA plane.
 The first time I flew to New York, Los Angeles, San Francisco, Miami, and London, it was in a TWA plane.

 It transformed the industry from props to jets, led the expansion from narrow bodies to wide, and with IBM pioneered the computerization of airline reservations.
 With global reach and a brand name that was so well known it became a target.
 In 1988, a terrorist bomb killed hundreds of innocent people over Lockerbie Scotland, and within three years, one of the greatest airlines of all time was killed as well.
+Bonus points – look closely, the shares were held at Lehman Bros.